Canon Picture Styles and Film Simulations

 I’m not typically a JPEG shooter.
 I prefer to grab my RAW files and edit them in Lightroom, but in a few cases, using film-like simulations was very efficient and convenient.

 In this video, I show the results of those tests and try to explain the benefits of shooting with Picture Styles.
-It’s also a nice option for those Fuji users if they ever have to pick up a Canon camera and shoot film-like emulations.
-Picture Styles don’t have the legacy of Fuji making their own film, but it gets you pretty close.
+It’s also a nice option for those Fuji users if they ever have to pick up a Canon camera and shoot film-like emulations, like their beloved Classic Chrome.
+Picture Styles don’t have the legacy of Fuji making its own film, but they get you pretty close.

 There are two groups of Picture Styles I tested: